Q&A with Television Director Seith Mann

 How do you decide between actors of equal talent?

-That’s hard to do but fun, when you have several talented actors to choose from.
+That’s hard to do but it's fun when you have several talented actors to choose from.
 It’s about what colors the actor can bring to the role.
 Other factors: credits, word of mouth, the input of the producers.

 How much latitude do you have to choose an actor of color in a role where the producers may not have thought of one?